 What are different types of disability insurance riders?

 Beyond the various reasons for getting a disability insurance rider, there are several common types of riders.
-One is a limited disability rider (also known as a residual disability rider).
-It kicks in when you have a partial disability (also known as a residual disability).
+One is a residual disability rider (also known as a partial disability rider).
+It kicks in when you have a partial or residual disability.
 Here you may be able to work, but not full-time.
 Having a residual disability will give you a residual benefit, which is where it covers loss of income from one aspect of your job that you are no longer able to do.

 Similarly, you may want to consider a post-pregnancy disability rider.
 This covers loss of income after you have given birth.
 This can be from failing to be able to go back to work due to postpartum depression or because you want to take maternity leave.
 Be sure to check what your policy allows for.